-The track’s educational offer takes the scholarly distinction between politics, polity, and policy as its focus.
+The educational offer in Political Science takes the scholarly distinction between politics, polity, and policy as its focus.
 The term politics denotes the set of activities, practices, and affairs involved in running a State, or government, including strategies and relations whose purposes are the acquisition, consolidation, and expansion of power understood as decision-making, agenda-setting, and thought-control.
 The term polity denotes the body of legal norms and procedures determining the basic features, scopes and operative modes of the major institutional actors in the national and super-national perspectives.
 The term policy refers to the domain of binding, or quasi-binding, plans of action adopted and implemented by the institutional actors operating at the national and super-national levels.
-The didactic approach of the teachers active in the track constitutes a good example of the Socratic method.
-The inter-disciplinary openness defining the Liberal Arts and Sciences educational philosophy is widely and consistently practiced within the track.
+The didactic approach of the teachers constitutes a good example of the Socratic method.
+The interdisciplinary openness defining the Liberal Arts and Sciences educational philosophy is widely and consistently practiced within the track.

-It is known that Master programs in Political Science and related fields such as International Relations, Diplomacy, Conflict and Development Studies, European Studies, Political and Economic Affairs, and International Journalism are generally less strict or demanding as to requiring a minimal amount of disciplinary courses if compared with Master programs in Law, Economics, Psychology, and Anthropology.
-Our students greatly profited from such a state of affairs and over the years their applications have been constantly successfully received in Europe as well as elsewhere.
+Master's programmes in Political Science and related fields such as International Relations, Diplomacy, Conflict and Development Studies, European Studies, Political and Economic Affairs, and International Journalism are generally less strict or demanding as to requiring a minimal amount of disciplinary courses if compared with Master's programmes in Law, Economics, Psychology, and Anthropology.
+Our students greatly profit from this flexibility.
+Oer the years their applications have been constantly successfully received at European universities as well as elsewhere.